ceddybu/ansible-playbooks/magento/README.md

 - log rotation
 - configure local.xml to use redis/memcached for the backend and session cache
 - memcached instances for legacy magento versions or noobs
-- solr instance or elasticsearch node/cluster, magento supports these as back-ends for full-text searches.
+- solr instance or elasticsearch single node/cluster, magento supports these as back-ends for full-text searches.
 - apache support w/ php-fpm
+  - apache 2.4 ?
 - supporting CE or EE (full page cache config mostly)
 - compatibility with debian / ubuntu